-It is my distinct privilege and honor to be the principal of NES, and I am thrilled to have Kimberly Albertson in the role of Assistant Principal.
+It is my distinct privilege and honor to be the principal of NES, and I am thrilled to continue to work with Kimberly Albertson, our Assistant Principal.
 We have the most wonderful, committed staff who look forward to working with you and your child this school year.
 Thank you for entrusting us with your children.
 We promise to do our very best work and look forward to your support.
 As always, please feel free to communicate with us should you have any concerns, questions, or wish to share information - call the office, make appointments, speak with your child's teacher or guidance counselor, talk with a school council member, catch us outside, etc. We welcome your feedback and know that our partnership will best support our children.
 Looking forward to a wonderful school year!!